DominikWidomski/football-poll/README.md

       - this is super important, we shouldn't have to be spending hours on just "hello world" connection to a service like that.
 The whole point is to make it as productive as soon as possible, for lazy developers like myself :)
     - Now that I have a MongoDB working locally, I have a feeling like Netlify functions deployment is broken altogether?
 Not sure what I could have broken to break it completely.
 Like WTF!!!
       - Nope.
 False alarm.
 Seems I had wrong leftover config :sweat_smile:
+    - OK.
+Doesn't just fail.
+Saves to remote MongoDB but slack connection times out.
+Also Netlify task times out (possibly client doesn't close and process doesn't exit in time).
+Maybe if I just close the client right away it could work.
+Perhaps it's worth starting considering using the Slack API rather than just the response.
 - Environment:
   - [ ] Would like to setup NODE_ENV correctly or maybe have some additional variable to specify not production branch or dev or whatever, `local` vs `hosted`
     - `master` can have proper production config